docker/docs/content/get-started/workshop/08_using_compose.md

 >By default, named volumes in your compose file are not removed when you run `docker compose down`.
 If you want to
 >remove the volumes, you need to add the `--volumes` flag.
 >
->The Docker Dashboard does not remove volumes when you delete the app stack.
+>The Docker Desktop Dashboard does not remove volumes when you delete the app stack.

 ## Summary